How to Connect Your Brokerage to ChatGPT

 Short answer

 ChatGPT on its own cannot see your brokerage.
 It has no account access and no live prices, so it reasons only from what you paste in or what it can search, and it can state wrong figures with confidence.
-To let it reason over your real holdings you bridge that gap one of two honest ways: an MCP connector that exposes your broker to the model, or a connected assistant that links your broker and routes the conversation through ChatGPT (like Walnut).
+To let it reason over your real holdings you bridge that gap one of two honest ways: an MCP connector (Model Context Protocol) that exposes your broker to the model, or a connected assistant that links your broker and routes the conversation through ChatGPT (like Walnut).
+Either way the actual account link runs through an aggregator or broker API such as SnapTrade, Plaid, Alpaca, or Interactive Brokers, so a broker you already use (Robinhood, Charles Schwab, Fidelity) can be read without exposing your password.
 Whichever you pick, connect read-only, verify the permissions, ask about your holdings, and keep trade approval with yourself.
 Walnut is not an investment adviser.

 People ask ChatGPT about their portfolio all the time, then hit the same wall: it does not actually know what they own.
 A plain ChatGPT chat is a smart explainer with no window into your accounts, which is why it can talk through a strategy but cannot tell you how your positions are doing, and why it will sometimes invent a number that looks right.
 This guide is honest about that limit and walks through the two real ways to connect your brokerage so ChatGPT can reason over your live holdings, plus the manual fallback, and how to keep the whole thing read-only and safe.